Parker Center: In popular culture

 Parker Center appears in the police procedural media franchise Dragnet, beginning with the fifth season of the 1955 television series.
-It was most prominent in the 1966 television series, where it appeared in a majority of episodes as the headquarters of most divisions except the Juvenile Division.
-Also mentioned in Adam-12.
+It was most prominent in the 1967 - 1970 television series, where it appeared in a majority of episodes as the headquarters of most divisions except the Juvenile Division, which was on Georgia Street.
+Parker Center was also mentioned frequently in Adam-12.

 The Parker Center appears in several establishing shots for the Perry Mason between 1958 and 1966.
 It appeared in seasons 3, 4 and 10 of Columbo.
 The NBC drama Hunter used the Parker Center in the sixth and seventh seasons.
 Parker Center is the location of the Priority Homicide Division, and later Major Crimes, in the television series The Closer.

 Parker Center appears in the 1983 movie Blue Thunder, the 1992 movie One False Move, and the 1970-set 2014 film Inherent Vice.
-It was also referred to in the 1987 film Dragnet and the 1997 film L.A.
-Confidential.
+It was also referred to in the 1987 film Dragnet.

 Parker Center appears as main location in 1984 TV series Hunter from season 6 and 7.

 The building is featured as one of the main locations in the 1993 video game Police Quest: Open Season, the fourth installment of the Police Quest series.

 Parker Center is often mentioned in the novels of the Harry Bosch series written by Michael Connelly, the Shane Scully series written by Stephen J. Cannell, and the Elvis Cole and Joe Pike series by Robert Crais.